soundpress/RulesOfNYC/docs/c31/index.rst

       (ii) Whether the Respondent was an improper party when the summons was issued, such as:

-         (a) An individual who was deceased or legally incompetent on the hearing date upon which the Respondent did not appear; or
+         (A) An individual who was deceased or legally incompetent on the hearing date upon which the Respondent did not appear; or

-         (b) For a premises-related violation, the Respondent was not the owner, agent, lessee, tenant occupant or person in charge of or in control of the place of occurrence on the date of the offense.
+         (B) For a premises-related violation, the Respondent was not the owner, agent, lessee, tenant occupant or person in charge of or in control of the place of occurrence on the date of the offense.

-      A decision to grant a motion to vacate a default is not a final decision on the issues of whether the Respondent was properly served or a proper party on the date of the offense.

    (3) Whether circumstances that could not be reasonably foreseen prevented the Respondent from attending the hearing.